Skip to Main Content

 Why Your Vet Might Suggest Blood Work

-There a many reasons your vet might suggest bloodwork for your cat.
+There are many reasons your vet might suggest bloodwork for your cat.
 Here are the most common reasons:

 It's your cat's first exam - We recommend blood work at the time of your cat's first exam because it helps us establish baseline health, check for any congenital abnormalities or potential concerns, and help us form an individual wellness plan for your cat.